 Also, as you progress and get items, your build may have a weak point here and there that you can patch up given the simple skill, rune, and passive changes listed below.

-Here we discuss Playstyle Notes and build Build Adjustments.
+Here we discuss Playstyle Notes and Build Adjustments.

 There’s honestly not much change.